 Directionless in this position, he never got over in this role, and the firing of Bill Watts soon after did not look like a positive change for Regal.

 Accompanied by Sir William (Bill Dundee), Regal played what should have been a stereotypically posh character.
-Regal was not just a high-class snoot, but one who had a more malicious and violent side, not being below dirty tactics like low-blows and outside interference to get an unfair advantage.
+Regal was not just a high-class snoot, but one who had a more malicious and violent side, not being above dirty tactics like low-blows and outside interference to get an unfair advantage.

 Regal later reflected on this time in his career, saying, “[In WCW], people really didn’t like the character I did at the time.
 It was a different time when you could really hammer that anti-American thing home, and people hated it and hated me.”